igarridot/kindfra/README.md

 And, if you want to go a bit further, you can also spin up a K8s cluster using your docker daemon using cluster-api.

 # Pre-requisites
-- Ubuntu OS Linux family
 - Make installed
+- Ubuntu OS Linux family (or Kind already available and running)

 # Installation steps
 - Download this repo